 Research Councils UK (RCUK) typically increases its stipend and fee levels annually in line with inflation, based on the Treasury GDP deflator.
-The University of East Anglia always uses at least the minimum fee level recommended by RCUK when setting its Home/EU tuition fees for postgraduate research.
+The University of East Anglia always uses at least the minimum fee level recommended by RCUK when setting its Home tuition fees for postgraduate research.
 The RCUK minimum stipend level is frequently used as a guide by other studentship providers.

 RCUK Studentship rates and minimum doctoral stipend